 Different Islands, Different Risks

-The Dow Jones Island Index ranked Curacao as the Caribbean island least likely to be hit by a hurricane, followed by Bonaire, Grand Cayman, Barbados, and Aruba.
+The risk of hurricanes varies widely between the Caribbean islands.
+In the Dow Jones Island Index, Curacao was ranked as the Caribbean island least likely to be hit by a hurricane, followed by Bonaire, Grand Cayman, Barbados, and Aruba.

 Caribbean: Less Risky Than the Gulf Coast

+The Atlantic hurricane season affects areas across the eastern and southern coasts of the U.S., the Gulf of Mexico, and the Caribbean.
+But when you compare the likelihood of hurricanes in these areas, the Caribbean is the least dangerous place to travel during the hurricane season, even if you travel in peak hurricane season.
 Overall, Caribbean visitors have just a 2 to 3 percent chance of being affected by a hurricane during a one- or two-week trip.
 Comparatively, New Orleans historically has a 12.5 percent chance of being affected by a hurricane in any year.
 In fact, when Hurricane Katrina devastated the city of New Orleans in 2005, the record number of storms that formed that year did relatively little damage in the Caribbean.

 Travel Safely During the Hurricane Season